Actualization/weather-app/README.md

 # weather-app

 ## Quick Start App
-- App is composed of two servers, external create-react-app prefab and express API via create-react-app proxy to hide API keys.
+- App is composed of two servers, web facing non ejected create-react-app prefab and a internal express API via create-react-app proxy to hide API keys.
 Nodemon used for hot express server reload for dev in addition to standard stack viewable in each server's package.json file.

 - ```npm install``` packages for both express server (folder) and create-react-app (folder)